MWatty/hike_ireland/README.md

 * Username is displayed at the top of the page as required.
 * Add hike button functioning correctly and taking user to the add hike page.
 * Only user hikes that they have created are on display on this page.
-* As above funciton buttons on this page are working as expected, "Edit" and "Delete".
+* As above function buttons on this page are working as expected, "Edit" and "Delete".

 #### Add Hike